Poodle Dog Restaurants

-The Poodle Dog Restaurants were a series of French Restaurants in San Francisco spanning from at least 1849 to the mid 1960s.
-While mostly unrelated to one another, the successive restaurants built on each former iteration's success and reputation.
+The Poodle Dog Restaurants were a series of French Restaurants in San Francisco, California, spanning from at least 1849 to the mid-1960s.
+The successive restaurants were mostly unrelated, but each built on the former's success and reputation.
 During its heyday, the Poodle Dog was the epitome of wealth and opulence in San Francisco, catering to important statesmen, financial leaders, and business tycoons.
 It also developed a racy reputation for catering to those men's need for a discreet place to meet with their mistresses and ladies of the night.
 More than anything, it was well known for having impressive foods, being labeled as "the best French restaurant in the city," if not the "best dollar dinner on Earth".

 History

-Prospectors and Early San Francisco
+Prospectors and early San Francisco

 The Poodle Dog Restaurants trace their origin to San Francisco's earliest days as a city.
-The first iteration of the Poodle Dog appears to have been a California Gold Rush era restaurant that provided inexpensive french cuisine to those seeking their fortune.
+The first iteration of the Poodle Dog appears to have been a California Gold Rush era restaurant that provided inexpensive French cuisine to those seeking their fortune.
 Historians do not agree on the origin story of the Poodle Dog's name.
 Indeed, it has been suggested that the name came from the first proprietor's family dog, or that it was named "Poulet D'Or or Poule D'Or which was unpronounceable to the average American", or that a stray poodle known for begging there became the unofficial mascot and the proprietors "named the restaurant after it for good luck".
 In any event, historians do agree that there was a Poodle Dog restaurant from San Francisco's earliest days.

 The Poodle Dog quickly became a popular restaurant beloved by San Franciscans.
 By 1868, it had transitioned away from simple French cooking to fine dining with more extravagant food.
 The clientele shifted accordingly: "Instead of the raw miner, its patron was the stiff collared banker, the frock-coated judge, the spade-beard lawyer - the Argonaut with a little more culture and greyer hair".
 The Poodle Dog maintained this level of sophisticated diner until its closing, some 100 years later.